 Salary is the remuneration received by or accruing to an individual, periodically, for service rendered as a result of an express or implied contract.
-It is otherwise expressed as 'any remuneration received by an employee in consideration of service rendered to his employer is called Salary.
 The actual receipt of salary in the previous year is not material as far as its taxability is concerned.
 According to Income Tax Act there are certain conditions where all such remuneration is chargeable to income tax: